PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 Styling

 : I've chosen to move any styling in the FXML or the FXML Controller into an external style sheet.
 Then I'm not going to create that style sheet because...why bother.
-The result is that the screens in my project don't look like the originals, but that's not the point.
+The result is that the screens in my project, while having an identical effective layout, don't look like the originals...but that's not the point.

 ## Kotlin

 I'm writing this all in Kotlin for two reasons.
-Firstly, I find Java painful and unsatisfying to code with now, after several years of writing mostly Kotlin.
+Firstly, I find Java painful and unsatisfying to code with after several years of writing mostly Kotlin.
 Secondly, Kotlin just makes it so much easier to write clear, easy to understand layout code.

-I think that, even if you don't full understand the syntax, the Kotlin code is easy enough to understand for most Java programmers.
+I think that, even if you don't fully understand the syntax, the Kotlin code is easy enough to understand for most Java programmers.
 Take a look at this:

 ``` kotlin
 VBox(10.0).apply {